finnfiddle/react-deferred-input/README.md

 ## What is the purpose of this component?

-Form inputs in react can either be controller or uncontrolled (see [here](https://facebook.github.io/react/docs/forms.html)).
-Controlled components always display the `value` prop they are passed and need to trigger the `onChange` handler every time a character is added or removed from them so that they can be updated.
+Form inputs in React can either be controller or uncontrolled (see [here](https://facebook.github.io/react/docs/forms.html)).
+Controlled components always display the `value` prop they are passed and need to trigger the `onChange` handler every time a character is added or removed so that they can be updated.
 Uncontrolled components render the initial `defaultValue` prop they get passed and after that they render what the user types into them.

 This component gives you the functionality of a controlled component that always displays the `value` prop that it is given EXCEPT when a user is focused on the input then it waits till the user blurs and then only triggers the `onChange` (and `onBlur`) handlers if the value has change.